stevenlw-porpoise/Wikipedia-Editors/README.md

 ### Data Source
 https://stats.wikimedia.org/#/metrics/en.wikipedia.org
 I used the editors, total views, and legacy views (for data earlier than 2016) metrics and selected monthly data (daily is also available).
 The editors include all contributors of at least 1 change (Wikipedia also tracks the number of active editors with at least 5 edits.
 The two series have similar trends, although more than 90% of editors are not active).
 The page views include all agent types, although most of the hits reflect human traffic.
+This was done to be compatible with legacy view trackers from 2016 earlier that didn't split traffic by type.

 ### Summary
 I trained the model on all available data starting in 2001 and trained it on the last 2 years of data.
 The baseline model had a mean absolute error of 31,300.